isomerpages/cris-cadence/_joint-platforms/Artificial Intelligence, Digital Health, and Human Potential.md

 However, human behavior plays a significant role in medication adherence, as patients may struggle with following a medication regimen.
 Some reasons include forgetfulness, lack of understanding of the medication's benefits, cultural beliefs, as well as individual values and beliefs about health and illness.

-This use case will implement a hybrid digital health-human coaching solution developed by CADENCE's Joint Platform 3 to change patient behaviour and improve medication adherence for primary prevention of CVD in patients with high cholesterol.**
+This use case will implement a hybrid digital health-human coaching solution developed by CADENCE's **Artificial Intelligence, Digital Health, and Human Potential Platform** to change patient behaviour and improve medication adherence for primary prevention of cardiovascular disease in patients with high cholesterol.